-- Protect the WHS; - Conserve and enhance the significance of the WHS; - Present and transmit to future generations the importance of the WHS; - Encourage investment and development to secure a healthy economy and support regeneration.
+- Protect the WHS: - Conserve and enhance the significance of the WHS; - Present and transmit to future generations the importance of the WHS; - Encourage investment and development to secure a healthy economy and support regeneration.

-Once adopted, the SPD would be used by Shropshire Council when determining planning applications within the WHS and its setting within the Council's administrative area.
-Assuming it is also adopted by Telford and Wrekin Council, it would be used for the same purpose in their administrative area.
+Once adopted, the Ironbridge Gorge WHS SPD will be used by Shropshire Council when determining planning applications within the WHS and its setting within the Council's administrative area.
+Assuming it is also adopted by Telford and Wrekin Council, it will be used for the same purpose in their administrative area.